Pensalt/19010230_PROG7312_POE/README.md

 # How To Use This App:
 **On The Menu Screen:**

 Select which options you'd like to view.
-For Task 2, only the 'Replacing Books' and 'Identifying Areas' button can be clicked on.
+For the final release, all buttons can be clicked on and will lead to the respective games!

 **On The Replacing Books Screen**